 Until going to ACC, Amanda spent six years as Chief Executive of Whānau Āwhina Plunket, New Zealand’s largest child health NGO.
 While at Plunket Amanda led the digital transformation of the Plunket service, moving the large nursing workforce from paper diaries to an electronic health record.
 She transformed the governance structure, moving the organisation from a federated governance structure to a single National Trust.
 She is proud of her leadership of Whānau Āwhina Plunket’s strategy to become a pro-equity organisation, guiding the organisation to reclaim it’s full origin story and to acknowledge and address service inequities of the past.

-Amanda commands a high performing executive team and organisation, leading and living Plunket’s values and fostering an environment of collaboration and engagement.
+Amanda loves leading high performing executive teams and organisations, and fostering an environment of collaboration and engagement.